byjg/php-daemonize/README.md

 ## How to

-Suppose you have a pre-existing class for read some info from database and if exists you run some action.
+Suppose you have a pre-existing class for read some info from database and run some action with these data.
 For example:

 ```php
 namespace Some\Name\Space;